The 4 Main E-commerce Business Models for Building a Successful Online Store

-The defining difference between digital commerce and e-commerce is that digital commerce includes all forms of electronic communication, such as social media, text messages, emails, etc., whereas e-commerce only includes transactions that take place on websites.
+The defining difference between e-commerce and digital marketing is that digital commerce includes all forms of electronic communication, such as social media, text messages, emails, etc., whereas e-commerce only includes transactions that take place on websites.

 There are many types of e-commerce business models.
 With examples, we cover the most popular ones here.

-Business to consumer (B2C) refers to transactions in which a business sells its products or services to consumers.
-B2C is the most common e-commerce business model and, therefore, many online niches fall into this category.
+Business-to-consumer refers to transactions in which a business sells its products or services to consumers.
+B2C is the most common e-commerce business model, and, therefore, many online niches fall into this category.
 They often use digital marketing for their e-commerce business success.

 Example of B2C Think of a clothing, entertainment, and household supplies retailer like Walmart, which sells products to individual consumers online.

 The disadvantages of B2C include: